 Remuneration Scheme Date of Stockholders' Approval No change in remuneration scheme.
+May 20, 2013 No change in remuneration scheme.
 May 21, 2012 Increased the monthly allowance and the per diem allowance of members of the Board in their attendance of board and committee meetings.
 May 16, 2011 Increased the per diem allowance of members of the Board in their attendance of board and committee meetings.
 May 17, 2010